 2525 Castle Rd, Garland TX 75040 - This is off of Centerville Rd [east side], 0.5 mile north of SH66 and 0.5 mile south of Firewheel Pkwy

 Coming from LBJ Fwy [I-635] exit at Centerville Rd and proceed NE and N about 4 miles.
 RCP trail head will be approximately 0.5 miles north of SH66 [aka Lakeview Pkwy] turn right into parking lot at Castle Rd.
-Coming from President George Bush Turnpike [aka SH190 toll road] proceed E and SE to its current end [just past SH78] at Firewheel Town Center turn SSE onto Firewheel Pkwy and go about 2.5 miles, at Centerville Rd turn south [right] the trail head and parking lot will be approximately 0.5 miles on the left.
+Coming from President George Bush Turnpike [aka SH190 toll road] exit at Firewheel Parkway, turn south onto Firewheel Pkwy and go SSE about 2.5 miles, at Centerville Rd turn south [right] the trail head and parking lot will be approximately 0.5 miles on the left.
 There is a kiosk/bulletin board at the trailhead.

 Single Track – Stacked Loop System

 City of Garland Parks And Recreation Department [aka PARD]